xcart/xcart-docs/_pages/kb_en/taxes/setting_up_tax_classes.md

 2. Click the **New rate** button.
    ![new-rate.png]({{site.baseurl}}/attachments/ref_pAWOdG8N/new-rate.png)

 3. Provide the tax rate information you require.
-(Note for Sales Tax addon users: To set up a tax rate that will be used exclusively for shipping, use the section _Tax rates on shipping cost_).
    ![new-rate-1.png]({{site.baseurl}}/attachments/ref_pAWOdG8N/new-rate-1.png)

    * **Zone** : Select the address zone to which the tax rate should apply.
    * **Tax class** : Select the tax class to which the tax rate should apply.
    * **Rate** : Specify the tax rate (in %).

+   **Note for Sales Tax addon users**: To set up a tax rate that will be used exclusively for shipping, use the section _Tax rates on shipping cost_.
+Tax rates configured via this section are not applied to products.

-3. Click **Save changes**.
+4. Click **Save changes**.
    ![tax-class-1.png]({{site.baseurl}}/attachments/ref_pAWOdG8N/tax-class-1.png)

 That's it.
 Now you can assign the created tax rate to a product or to a shipping method by assigning the tax class with this rate to them.

 ## Assigning Tax Classes to Products

 Once a tax class has been created, it can be assigned to products.
+Any products to which this tax class is assigned will use the tax rates defined for this product class.

 To assign a tax class to a product:

-1. Choose a product you need to assign a tax class to in the **Catalog** -> **Products** section of your X-Cart admin and open this product's details page for editing.
+1. In the **Catalog** -> **Products** section of your X-Cart Admin area, choose a product to which you need to assign a tax class and open this product's details page for editing.

-2. Locate the the **Tax class** field in the **Prices & Inventory** section of product details and select the tax class you want to assign to this product.
+2. In the **Prices & Inventory** section of product details, locate the field **Tax class** and select the tax class you want to assign to this product.
     ![xc5_taxclass_tax_class_assign.png]({{site.baseurl}}/attachments/ref_pAWOdG8N/xc5_taxclass_tax_class_assign.png)

-3. Click **Update product**.
+3. Click **Update product** to save the changes.

-Once the tax class has been assigned to a product, this product will use the tax rates defined for this product class.
+The tax class will be assigned.

 {% note info %}
-If you need to assign a tax class to more than one product at a time use the ["Products Bulk Edit"](https://kb.x-cart.com/products/bulk_edit.html#bulk-edit-price-and-membership "Setting up tax classes") feature.
+If you need to assign a tax class to more than one product, you may find it convenient to use the ["Bulk Product Edit"](https://kb.x-cart.com/products/bulk_edit.html#bulk-edit-price-and-membership) feature.
 {% endnote %}

 ## Assigning Tax Classes to Shipping Methods